-MAME (Multiple Arcade Machine Emulator) is probably the best known emulator in the world and plays the majority of your classic arcade games.
+The MAME (Multiple Arcade Machine Emulator) software is probably the best known emulator in the world and plays the majority of your classic arcade games.
 If your running Windows, you’ll want to use Mame32 which gives a nice GUI around the MAME engine.
 You’ll need MAME to run games like Pac-Man, Joust, Asteroids, Donkey Kong, Golden Tee, and about 3,000 more.

 SNES has numerous emulators and I found Nestopia to be the easiest to get up and running.
 Super Mario Brothers and Zelda are games you just have to play.